-Contact Heckler & Koch Inc. for a Return Authorization Number before sending your firearm or URK freight prepaid to Heckler & Koch Inc. at the address listed below.
+Contact Heckler & Koch Inc. via phone at (706) 701-5554 or email at CS@Heckler-Koch-US.com for a Return Authorization Number before sending your firearm freight prepaid to Heckler & Koch Inc. at the address listed below.
 No C.O.D. shipments will be accepted.

 Only the existing Heckler & Koch Inc. Service Center or any other authorized Heckler & Koch Inc. Service Center that may be established by Heckler & Koch Inc. shall be authorized to make warranty repairs.

-Return the complete, unloaded firearm or URK with a detailed description of the problem.
-(DO NOT send any live ammunition with the firearm.
-If you must send ammunition to us for proof purposes, be sure that it is sent separately from the firearm.)
+Return the complete, unloaded firearm with a detailed description of the problem using Heckler & Koch, Inc's Return Form.
+DO NOT send any live ammunition with the firearm.
+If you must send ammunition to us for proof purposes, be sure that it is sent separately from the firearm.

-You must provide Heckler & Koch Inc. with satisfactory proof of date of original purchase.
-We strongly recommend that you return a properly completed warranty registration card or an acknowledgment of online warranty registration to establish eligibility for warranty service.
-If you do not return a warranty card or an acknowledgment of online warranty registration to Heckler & Koch Inc., you are required at the time you send your firearm or upper receiver kit (URK) to Heckler & Koch Inc. warranty service to provide proof of the date that you purchased your new Heckler & Koch Inc. firearm or URK.
+We strongly recommend that you return a properly completed warranty registration card or complete the online warranty registration at (https://hk-usa.com/warranty/registration/) to establish eligibility for warranty service.
+If you do not return a warranty card or an acknowledgment of online warranty registration to Heckler & Koch Inc., you are required to provide adequate proof of the date that you purchased your new Heckler & Koch Inc. firearm at the time you send your firearm to Heckler & Koch Inc. warranty service.

-As stated earlier, in the event that this firearm was given as a gift at the time of original purchase, the warranty card/online warranty registration with the name of the donee must be provided to Heckler & Koch Inc., in order for the warranty to become effective.
+In the event that this firearm was given as a gift at the time of original purchase, the warranty card/online warranty registration with the name of the donee must be provided to Heckler & Koch Inc., in order for the warranty to become effective.

 Note: Non-warranty servicing must follow the same shipping procedures as stated above.